GluuFederation/docs-ce-prod/3.1.4/source/upgrade/index.md

 ### Pre-requisites

 - Before upgrading, make sure to [back up](../operation/backup.md) the Gluu container or LDAP LDIF.
-- Upgrades should always be thoroughly scoped and tested on a development environment *first*.
+- Upgrades should always be thoroughly scoped and tested in a development environment.

 ## Upgrade from 3.1.x to 3.1.4